Act Now: Help Protect Patient Access to Medicare Services

 - Expiration of the current reprieve from the 2% Medicare sequester created by the Budget Control Act of 2011, which now is expected to continue into 2031, despite being originally slated for sunset in 2021.

 - Imposition of a 4% Statutory PAYGO sequester resulting from passage of the American Rescue Plan Act of 2021.

 - Expiration of the congressionally enacted 3.75% temporary, public health emergency-linked increase in the Medicare physician fee schedule (PFS) conversion factor to avoid payment cuts associated with budget neutrality adjustments resulting from Medicare policy changes.

 - Substantial reduction of roughly 25% for electrophysiology ablation services resulting from updated physician work values included in the proposed 2022 Medicare Physician Fee Schedule (PFS).

 - Practice expense decreases ranging from 5% to 20% for services such as echocardiography, advanced imaging and office-based vein therapies resulting from a necessary adjustment to clinical labor rates included in the proposed 2022 PFS.

 The ACC has been actively engaged in communicating with Congress to convey how detrimental these cuts will be to patient care.
-Hearing the concerns of the physician community, several members of Congress have authored a sign-on letter, imploring their colleagues to take action to mitigate the impact of these draconian cuts.

 Keywords: Medicare, Public Health, COVID-19, Fee Schedules, Pain, Physicians, Budgets, Patient Care, Policy, Echocardiography, Electrophysiology, ACC Advocacy